nguyenduchien1994/Yelp-Review-Prediction/final/README.txt

 ------------------------------------

-You can find the information and download the Yelp Dataset Challenge [here](https://www.yelp.com/dataset_challenge/).
+You can find the information and download the Yelp Dataset Challenge under https://www.yelp.com/dataset_challenge/

 ------------------------------------